Operation Atlanta: Battle of Ap Hung Nghia

 By 06:00 on 21 November most of the convoy’s trucks waited at the starting point at Long Binh Post, for the movement of the 1st Squadron 11th ACR to their new home at Blackhorse Base Camp with departure scheduled for 07:00.
 However, as the departure was delayed the convoy grew as more vehicles joined it.
-At 08:40 the convoy escort commander 1st Lt.
-Neil Keltner, commanding the 1st Platoon, Troop C, 1st Squadron, gathered the vehicles for his escort, four ACAVs from his platoon and four from Troop C's 2nd Platoon and an ACAV from Troop A that had missed that troop's move the preceding day.
-Capt.
-Robert Smith, the Forward air controller (FAC) in a Cessna O-1 Bird Dog was circling above the convoy that now consisted of over eighty vehicles.
+At 08:40 the convoy escort commander 1st Lieutenant Neil Keltner, commanding the 1st Platoon, Troop C, 1st Squadron, gathered the vehicles for his escort, four ACAVs from his platoon and four from Troop C's 2nd Platoon and an ACAV from Troop A that had missed that troop's move the preceding day.
+Captain Robert Smith, the Forward air controller (FAC) in a Cessna O-1 Bird Dog was circling above the convoy that now consisted of over 80 vehicles.
 For the march, Keltner placed his ACAVs in pairs: a pair at the head and rear of the column and at two points equidistant within the column.
 At 09:20 Lieutenant Keltner gave the signal to move out.

-As the convoy passed through the village of Hố Nai (now Tân Hòa), a VC observation post flashed word to the 274th Regiment that the convoy was on the way.
+As the convoy passed through the village of Hố Nai, a VC observation post flashed word to the 274th Regiment that the convoy was on the way.
 Haphazardly formed, lacking unit integrity, the convoy was by its very nature difficult to protect.
 Gaps within the column began to develop early as lightly laden vehicles pulled far ahead of heavily loaded trucks.
 Accordion-like, the line stretched.